djsutherland/skl-groups/_sources/installation.txt

 Otherwise, skl-groups-accel requires
 `cyflann <https://github.com/dougalsutherland/cyflann/>`_
-(pyflann is insufficient – in fact, this code is why cyflann was written) and a recent version of `cython <http://cython.org/>`_ as well as a functioning C compiler with OpenMP support (i.e. gcc, not clang, `for now <http://clang-omp.github.io>`_;
+(pyflann is insufficient – in fact, this is cyflann's raison d'etre) as well as a functioning C compiler with OpenMP support (i.e. gcc, not clang, `for now <http://clang-omp.github.io>`_;
 you may need to ``export CC=gcc`` or similar).